eliaswisa/Ex3/README.md

 ***third part:***

-In this part we were required to compare runtimes of 3 different algorithms -[shortest_path, connected_component, connected_components] that runs on owr DWGraph.
+In this part we were required to compare runtimes of 3 different algorithms -[shortest_path, connected_component, connected_components] that runs on owr DWGraph

 between 3 platforms:java implementation (Ex2 project), python implementation (this project) and networkX library.